Almaguin Highlands Parish Information

 Mass Times & News

-Mass every day Trout Creek, is located at:
+Mass every day at

-165 Main Street West, Trout Creek, Ontario
+, is located at: 165 Main Street West, Trout Creek, Ontario

 Monday 8 am Adoration, 9 am Mass